 If you’re used to wearing your hair longer, try a longer version of the high-and-tight cut commonly seen in military men.

-Suggest to your hairdresser the barber cuts that goes for you, use scissors or a buzzer to trim down the bottom half of your head (closest to ears and neck).
-Then, trim the top hairs to be slightly longer than the bottom half, add texture to give it volume.
+Ask your hairdresser for advice on what type of barber cut can work for you, use scissors or a buzzer to trim down the bottom half of your head (closest to ears and neck).
+Then, trim the top hairs to be make it slightly longer than the bottom half.
+Add texture to give it volume.
 This works well if you have curly or thick hair, but is not recommended for guys with thin, lanky hair.

 To style it: Use a high-quality sculpting paste to give it body.
 Don’t use too much, though, as it will look sticky and can even pull those precious hairs out.